Williams College: History

 By 1815, Williams had only two buildings and 58 students and was in financial trouble, so the board voted to move the college to Amherst, Massachusetts.
 In 1821, the president of the college, Zephaniah Swift Moore, who had accepted his position believing the college would move east, decided to proceed with the move.
 He took 15 students with him, and re-founded the college under the name of Amherst College.
 Some students and professors decided to stay at Williams and were allowed to keep the land, which was at the time relatively worthless.
 Moore died just two years later after founding Amherst, and was succeeded by Heman Humphrey, a trustee of Williams College.

 Edward Dorr Griffin was appointed President of Williams and is widely credited with saving Williams during his 15-year tenure.
-A Williams student, Gardner Cotrell Leonard, of Albany, New York, whose family owned that city's Cotrell & Leonard department store, designed the gowns he and his classmates wore to graduation in 1887.
+A Williams student, Gardner Cotrell Leonard, of Albany, New York, whose family owned the city's Cotrell & Leonard department store, designed the gowns he and his classmates wore to graduation in 1887.
 Seven years later he advised the Inter-Collegiate Commission on Academic Costume, which met at Columbia University, and established the current system of U.S. academic dress.
 One reason gowns were adopted in the late 19th century was to eliminate the differences in apparel between rich and poor students.
 Gardner Cotrell Leonard went on to edit the book The Songs of Williams, a collection of songs sung at the college.
 During World War II, Williams College was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 Originally a men's college, Williams became co-educational in 1970.
 Fraternities were also phased out during this period, beginning in 1962.

+Following a liberal arts curriculum, Williams College provides undergraduate instruction in 25 academic departments and interdisciplinary programs including 36 majors in the humanities, arts, social sciences, and natural sciences.
+Williams offers an almost entirely undergraduate instruction, though there are two graduate programs in development economics and art history.
+The college maintains affiliations with the nearby Clark Art Institute and Massachusetts Museum of Contemporary Art (MASS MoCA), and has a close relationship with Exeter College, Oxford University, where the school runs a year-long study abroad program for juniors.
+The college competes as the Ephs in the NCAA Division III as a member of the New England Small College Athletic Conference.
+Their athletic program has been highly successful, winning 22 of 29 College Directors' Cups for NCAA Division III.